Abhinek8987/CALCULATOR/README.md

 # 🚀 Features

-✅ Basic Arithmetic Operations: Add, subtract, multiply, and divide numbers.
+✅ **Basic Arithmetic Operations** – Add, subtract, multiply, and divide numbers
-✅ Responsive Design: Fully responsive layout suitable for all devices.
+✅ **Responsive Design** – Fully responsive layout suitable for all devices
-✅ Clear Functionality: Easily clear the input and start fresh.
+✅ **Clear Functionality** – Easily clear the input and start fresh
-✅ Keyboard Support: Allows input using the keyboard as well.
+✅ **Keyboard Support** – Allows input using the keyboard as well

 # 📸 Screenshots